msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

 In the following implementations of DeletionRequest, we set `@JsonIgnoreProperties(ignoreUnknown = true)` to ignore unmentioned attributes when deserializing JSON strings matching known request types.

-This allows us to:
-* Maintain strong typing for attributes relevant to this service while being agnostic of other upstream attributes our service doesn't use
+This allows us to maintain strong typing for attributes relevant to this service while being agnostic of other upstream attributes our service doesn't use.
-* Avoid listing irrelevant or redundant attributes including requestType in request-type-specific data models
-* Add/remove/update attributes unrelated to this service in upstream data providers without causing downstream runtime failures

 You can drop `@JsonIgnoreProperties` if you prefer to enforce the complete possible schema of input JSON strings, which will throw a runtime exception when receiving any new attribute you haven't defined.